ironbar/aimo/docs/modeling/Iteration_05_vllm.md

 I have been able to speedup inference with a factor higher than x8, but the LB scores haven't improved.

-They seem to be much more stable, but around 18 problems solved.
+They seem to be much more stable, but around 18 problems solved, the best team in the leaderboard is able to solve 27 problems which is much better (36% vs 54%).

 ## Next steps